calvinm298/CellSociety/doc/DESIGN_PLAN.md

 We will use standard DOM XML parser for information.
 A setup class, possibly a setup super class and each kind of simulation will extend for each type of simulation (super class will getType, getLocation, etc, but the setupConway sub class will create the blocks.
 The setup class will hold each block in an arraylist, and can pass this into a simulation driver class that will handle the rest of the game logic.
 The XML parser will be called from the Game superclass, and the data will be imported into the necessary Cells or GameObjects to initialize the simulation.

-### Design Considerations
-Where we will put methods to move cells, update simulation frame, either in the superclass or in the subclass for the game.
-How we plan to extend each class to implement each different type of simulation.
-We also need to consider how to most efficiently implement cells either as their own abstract class and implement them in the simulation class, or as a specific cell type class for each simulation.
-We will have to see how we want to implement the cell and what methods we would want each type of cell to have, and then consider if each type of cell is similar/different enough to warrant a superclass or not.

-What the correct rules for each game are - for each game, we will have to determine the rules of how objects move around and how they interact with each other.
-Basically, what the objects *DO* between each step.
-This will vary between each game.
-We will have a superclass of games which will include an abstract method for rules, letting us edit the rules of each game without interfering with the other games.

-How we are going to scale each cell, since the user gets to define the grid size but the window size remains the same.
-We want to use a cell class that will take care of displaying the simulation pieces (game of life piece, predator, prey, fish, shark, etc), but then when creating the cells, we will have to make them the right size, and make the displayed cells scale.

-What the best way will be to parse the information from the XML file, and what data we should put in the XML that the user can specify, and what we should put in a file manager class that will set up the simulation.
-We will want to decide what parameters we will set by default, and makes it easy for the user to set up the game without have to specify each block in a large grid.
-We also have to decide how much control the user will have to control the parameters of the simulation (if they can decide speed, default block type, etc) from the XML file.

 Here is how we will deal with some of the use cases:

 * Apply the rules to a middle cell: set the next state of a cell to dead by counting its number of neighbors using the Game of Life rules for a cell in the middle (i.e., with all its neighbors)